GaurangTandon/CPtools/tips.md

 2. Attempt to hack those solutions which took less than five minutes to accepted.
 In general, they have a silly logic mistake that enables them to submit faster but incorrectly.
    Example: [this hacked solution](https://codeforces.com/contest/1062/hacks/502444/) was submitted in two minutes.

+## Compilation

+Use the `-O2` flag for compilation by default.
+It takes more time to compile but it enables several optimizations.
+Since you don't get the command line for yourself, you can use pragma directives.
+The lines to stick at the top are:

+    #pragma comment(linker, "/stack:200000000")
+    #pragma GCC optimize ("Ofast")
+    #pragma GCC target ("sse,sse2,sse3,ssse3,sse4,popcnt,abm,mmx,avx,tune=native")

+Read more compilation options on [this page](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-Ofast).

+How do the first and last line actually work?

+Interestingly, codeforces.com [already compiles](https://codeforces.com/blog/entry/79) the files with `-O2` flag.

 ## General coding

 1. Adding several `#include` statements to your code, or that innocent `#include<bits/stdc++.h>` can scale your code's compilation time to upto 2-3 seconds, which matter a lot in quickly solving A or B problems.
 So, include only those libraries which are necesary, commment out the rest.
 2. Decide upon some standard variable names.
 Like, `a` for arrays, prefix sum array as `sum`, `s` for strings, etc. Avoid longer names.
 At max, competitive code has only six distinct variables in any scope, so there can't/shouldn't be much confusion.
 3. Use vectors if you're using C++.
 There's no reason to not use vectors when they are available.
 They are not only [as fast as plain arrays](https://stackoverflow.com/questions/26189531/how-is-stdvector-faster-than-a-plain-array), but are also dynamically sized with constant access time.
 They also allow sorting operations, any index insertion/deletion, etc. on them.
 4. Avoid `int`s in your code.
 There's no reason to use `int`s when `long long int` are available, which do the same task and also avoid the occassional overflow problem that you might forget to take care of.
 5. Use as many keybindings, snippets, etc. as you can during the contest.
 Make your text editor your own.
+6. It is recommended to avoid writing functions that return more than one value, as it leads to harder debugging.
+However, this may sometimes be desirable, for example to return index of first occurrence of string that begins with "a", and the string itself.
+So, you can use `std::tie` and `std::tuple` for that.

+        tuple<int, string> f(params) {
+            // do some searching
+            return {index, str};
+        }

+        int main(void) {
+            int idx; string found;
+            tie(idx, found) = f(params);
+        }

+7.  **Use of auto-keyword:** Instead of `set<pair<int, pair<int, int> > >::iterator` you can simply do `auto it = s.begin()`
+8. To exclude some code from executing in online judge (C++), you can use this:

+        #ifndef ONLINE_JUDGE
+        //code that should not execute in ONLINE JUDGE
+        #else
+        //code that should execute in ONLINE JUDGE
+        #endif

 ## IO